-Cycle-consistency and domain adaptation.
-Cycle consistent GANs and unsupervised domain adaptation techniques make the paired dataset requirement uneccessary [38], [29], [39], [40], [41], [42], [39].
-These works have illustrated that high fidelity image synthesis can be achieved with unpaired data also.
+Cycle consistent GANs and unsupervised domain adaptation techniques make the paired dataset requirement uneccessary [29], [38], [39], [39]-[42].
+These works have illustrated that high fidelity image synthesis can also be achieved with unpaired data.
 Cycle-consistency is very promising and has a huge application range.
-For example, CyCADA [29] can translate an existing game engine generated image into a photorealistic image.
+For example, CyCADA [29] can translate an existing game-engine generated image into a photorealistic image.